dantgn/dantgn/README.md

 ## About me

-- :evergreen_tree: Senior Software Developer with a strong focus on Backend development, primarily using Ruby on Rails with additional knowledge of Python, Java and PHP, working with agile methodologies such Scrum or Kanban.
+- :evergreen_tree: Senior Software Developer focused on backend development, using Ruby on Rails as my main stack.
+I also have working experience with C# and knowledge of Python, Java, and PHP.

 - :palm_tree: Proficient in Frontend development technologies such as HTML, CSS, JavaScript, ReactJS and TailwindCSS.
 Dedicated to further advancing my expertise in this domain.

-- :seedling: Experience with Relational and no-SQL databases, version control using Git and containerisation with Docker.
+- :seedling: Experience with Relational and no-SQL databases, version control using Git.

 <br/>